 - When timer rings, pull eggs out of pot and plunge into ice water.

 - Peel carefully and give a quick rinse under running water to remove any remaining bits of shell.

 - Slice each egg in half lengthwise and carefully remove yolks to a medium bowl.

 - Mash yolks well with a fork.

-- Add mayonnaise, mustard, salt, and pepper and continue mashing and blending with the fork until yolk mixture is creamy.
-Stir in shallot.
+- Add mayonnaise, two tablespoons of the crème fraîche, mustard, salt, and pepper and continue mashing and blending until yolk mixture is creamy.

 - Using a piping bag fitted with a plain tip, a resealable plastic bag with one of the bottom corners snipped off, or a spoon, pipe or spoon the yolk mixture back into the egg halves.